bomminisivaprasad/Agriculture-Information-App/README.md

 KISSAN CALL CENTER - Kissan Call Centers responds to the farmers problems and get the information from the nearby Kissan Call Center.

+BUY - Farmers can directly buy the products without any mediator.
+They get the information about the complete products.

+SELL - Farmers can sell the products.